ophub/amlogic-s9xxx-openwrt/amlogic-s9xxx/install-program/README.md

 ## Install to Amlogic S9xxx STB EMMC and update instructions

 Choose the corresponding firmware according to your Amlogic S9xxx STB.
-Then write the IMG file to the USB hard disk through software such as [balenaEtcher](https://www.balena.io/etcher/).
+Then write the IMG file to the USB hard disk through software such as [Rufus](https://rufus.ie/) or [balenaEtcher](https://www.balena.io/etcher/).
 Insert the USB hard disk into the Amlogic S9xxx STB.
 Common for all `Amlogic S9xxx STB`.

 ### Install OpenWrt